habibcilmd-cardiologist/dr-cil/content/en/services/coronary-angioplasty/index.md

       answer: "Yes, the stent is permanent and integrates into the vessel wall over time.
 It is accepted by the body and does not affect normal life."
 ---

 Coronary angioplasty is a procedure to open blocked or narrowed coronary arteries using balloons and stents.
 Also known as percutaneous coronary intervention (PCI), this treatment plays a life-saving role in treating heart attacks and angina.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has performed thousands of successful angioplasty procedures with over 20 years of experience.

 ## What is Coronary Angioplasty?